What is the best tennis bag? It won't surprise you to hear there is no such thing. The answer depends on what you're looking for.

 How the bag is used: Backpack owners are likely to pop the bag over their shoulder and cycle to the courts for a hit.
 A backpack is probably too small for tournament use but it's ideal for regular hitting sessions.

 Divided into different sections and pockets, the backpack is a smart option for people who value having a specific location for the contents they’re porting around.
 Most tennis backpacks are brightly-colored and heavily branded, which isn’t everyone’s cup of tea.
 If you prefer a more understated, modern aesthetic with the same utility, check out the ‘Borderless Backpack’ in the Epirus Everyday Collection.

 Player profile: Casual and recreational tennis players

-Bag contents: One to three rackets, small personal items, warm up gear, water bottle and can of balls
+Bag contents: One to three rackets, small personal items, warm up gear, water bottle and a can of balls

-How the bag is used: A basic bag for getting your tennis equipment from A to B. Given the small size and hence light weight, they are primarily carried using the top handle but also come with a shoulder strap.
+How the bag is used: A basic bag for getting your tennis equipment from A to B. Given the small size and hence light weight, they are primarily carried using the top handle but normally also come with a shoulder strap.

 Player profile: Graduated from junior and/or college tennis but still competing on a regular basis and routinely breaking strings